Ecstasy Addiction and Rehabilitation

 The active ingredient in unadulterated ecstasy is MDMA, a drug developed in the early 1900s.
 Merck, the company that accidentally discovered MDMA in 1912, set the drug aside and did not return to it until 1927.
 Researchers noted its similarities to ephedrine, and in the 1950s, the United States Army tried to use MDMA during interrogation.
 By 1970, MDMA was a recreational drug popular in California.
 A UC Berkeley researcher further studied the effects of the drug, and after taking it, gave it to a psychotherapist known for using psychedelics during patient sessions.

 MDMA gained popularity among underground psychotherapists, who reported the drug made communicating with patients easier.
 Patients who took ecstasy also reported feeling more introspective and less defensive.
 In the early 1980s, the drug now known as “ecstasy” became a popular drug in Europe, with dance club and rave patrons in the U.S. quick to follow.
 The federal government classified MDMA as a Schedule I substance in 1985.
-Once MDMA became illegal most therapists stopped using it, although recently some clinicians and researchers have begun studying the drug’s effects in tightly controlled clinical settings.
+Once MDMA became illegal most therapists stopped using it, although recently some clinicians and researchers have begun studying ecstasy side effects in tightly controlled clinical settings.

-What to Know About Ecstasy
+What to Know About Ecstasy Side Effects and Abuse

 Ecstasy comes in tablet form.
 They are sometimes stamped with symbols and may be brightly colored.
 Users still take ecstasy in club and rave settings, where lasers and music enhance the effects of the drug.
 People sometimes combine ecstasy with other substances such as LSD, ketamine and magic mushrooms; this is called “flipping” and it increases ecstasy’s mild psychedelic effects.
-The effects or ecstasy or an ecstasy combination drug begin about a half hour after ingestion and continue for several hours.
+Ecstasy side effects or an ecstasy combination drug begin about a half hour after ingestion and continue for several hours.
 Fatigue and insomnia occur afterward.

 The ecstasy high alters the senses, produces hallucinations and mania, and can cause fearful and anxious feelings.
 Some who take ecstasy report feeling a boost in confidence and extroversion while others report feeling apprehensive, sensitive and confused.
 As a stimulant, ecstasy speeds up the central nervous system.
 Despite its reputation as an empathetic therapy drug, several cases of ecstasy overdose have resulted in fatalities.

-The Physical and Psychological Effects of Ecstasy
+The Physical and Psychological Side Effects of Ecstasy

 As a central nervous system stimulant, ecstasy produces many of the physical and psychological effects associated with drugs such as cocaine and methamphetamine.
-Pure MDMA is well known for enhancing feelings of intimacy and warmth; however, because it is difficult to know exactly what is in the drug those who take ecstasy are gambling with their lives.
+Pure MDMA is well known for enhancing feelings of intimacy and warmth; however, because it is difficult to know exactly what is in the drug, those who take ecstasy are gambling with their lives.
 Taking ecstasy depletes the brain’s supply of serotonin, a natural feel-good chemical, and when abused, the aftereffects can be severe.
 The effects of MDMA and other stimulants include: